nulisx/masochi.st/details.md

-Good work so far, but this still isn’t exactly what I wanted — the site does not match the image I uploaded (izZ9i.png).
-I want the interface to match that image **exactly**, except in purple instead of blue, but the rest still needs to be fixed.

 If you discover the default owner account isn't working, here are the credentials to verify and restore access with immediately:

 * **Username:** `r` (username/email lookups are case-insensitive/doesnt matter for capitalism which means only password matters for capitalism)